 The history of the Indian Jute Mills Association dates back to the year 1884.

-We invite you to join our mailing list to receive updates, news, and future Bag of the Month mailings.
+I invite you to join our mailing list to receive updates, news, and future Bag of the Month mailings.
 Please click subscribe.